CSV Analysis: A Complete Guide for 2026

 Best for: Advanced visualizations, data exploration, interactive dashboards

-Tableau (owned by Salesforce) is renowned for its best-in-class visualization capabilities and intuitive data exploration interface.
+Tableau (owned by Salesforce) is known for strong visualization capabilities and exploratory workflows.
 It holds approximately 15% of the global BI market and excels in organizations prioritizing visual storytelling.

 Source: Tableau Official Pricing